Skip to content

 The threshold: If your business has more than one location or more than one shift pattern, the complexity justification for HR software exists independent of headcount.

-What software does: Attendance management software manages multiple locations, shift patterns, work rules, and holiday calendars within one system, with each location’s rules applied correctly.
+What software does: Manages multiple locations, shift patterns, work rules, and holiday calendars within one system, with each location’s rules applied correctly.

 5. Employee Self-Service Expectations Are Not Being Met